solidi/writing/02-some-insights-into-intellijs-serial-code-transformations.md

 While there is a continuing debate about the effectiveness of the annotation in these languages, it has been extensively iterated upon by JetBrains.

 For example, annotations help call out and reduce the amount of Java NullPointer exceptions in code.
 IntelliJ also introduced a static analysis tool that infers nullity.
-This tool scans code in an ad hoc matter.
+This tool scans code in an ad hoc manner.
 Then it annotates areas of the code where `null` concerns were present.
 These annotations became a part of a project's source control.

 However, IntelliJ improved this concept by taking the next step with an automatic inline inference of nullity.
 Instead of running the tool and committing the annotations in code, it is now dynamic and happening in real-time.

 ![@NotNull is both inlined and inferred.
 It does not exist in the code but is a construct that is handled by the IDE.](images/02-04.png)

-As seen above, the `@NotNull` the annotation does not exist in code.
+As seen above, the `@NotNull` annotation does not exist in code.
 It appears with an IDE option turned on.
 As a developer types code, these annotations appear.
 Nullity checking is now constantly vigilant about changing code.

 These are beautiful automatic orchestrations of code analysis.
 The appearance of the annotation is fascinating.

-While the automatic appearance of the annotation could be helpful and perhaps may reduce issues with our code, it is not apart of the source code.
+While the automatic appearance of the annotation could be helpful and perhaps may reduce issues with our code, it is not a part of the source code.

 Like magic, if the option is unchecked, all of the generated annotations go away as well.